What should the humidity be in a room? Experts reveal the ideal level every home should stay at and how to achieve it

 What to do if the humidity levels are too high

-If your humidity is too high, there are so many ways to bring this down.
+If your humidity is too high, there are so many ways to dry out a room.
+Here's what the experts recommend.

 ‘Consumers can set a target humidity, and the appliance will work towards meeting that target, switching itself off when it's reached, only switching on again when it detects an increase in humidity.
 This is the most cost-effective way to manage indoor humidity.’